Foot Focus Podiatry

 • Longer effectiveness than strapping

-• FFO not needed for various reasons
+• When FFO’s are not needed for various reasons

-When to go orthoses?
+When to Use Orthotics?

 • Symptoms – short term (heel pain) or long term (OA, TP dysfunction)